Cache Analytics

 Retention period | N/A | 7 days | 30 days | 30 days |

-Cache Analytics also allows for flexible filtering of data.
-Create filters to focus on the traffic to optimize.
+Create filters to narrow the data to specific traffic segments.
 Example filters include Cache status, Host, Path, or Content type.

 To add filters, under Cache Performance, select Add filter.
 Select Apply when you are done.

-The Requests summary graph depicts how your traffic changes over time, such as in response to a high-traffic event or a recent configuration change.
-Note that the Requests summary content is based on a 10% sample of requests.
+The Requests summary graph shows how your traffic changes over time, such as in response to a high-traffic event or a recent configuration change.
+The Requests summary is based on a sample of requests, not the full dataset.
+Totals are extrapolated from the sample to represent overall traffic.
+For more information on how sampling works, refer to Understanding sampling in Cloudflare Analytics.

 Served by Cloudflare indicates content served by Cloudflare that did not require contacting your origin web server.
 Served by Origin indicates traffic served from the origin web server.

-Cache status graphs help explain why traffic is served from Cloudflare versus the origin web server.
-The graph shows analytics by content-type to portray how different components of your website perform:
+Cache status graphs break down why traffic is served from Cloudflare versus the origin web server, organized by content type.

 For a breakdown of cache statuses and their descriptions, refer to Cloudflare cache responses.

-Cache Analytics shows top metrics (Top-N) for several request components.
-Apply filters before reviewing Top-N metrics.
-For example, filtering to only view traffic with an Expired or Revalidated Cache status lets you review which URLs were primarily responsible for those statuses.
+Cache Analytics shows the most frequent values (top N) for several request attributes.
+Apply filters before reviewing these metrics to focus on specific traffic.
+For example, filtering to only view traffic with an Expired or Revalidated cache status shows which URLs were primarily responsible for those statuses.

-Finding an empty content type when reviewing your analytics is common.
-This content type occurs when 301/302 redirects do not contain an HTTP response body.
-Additionally, most HTTP error codes, such as 403, do not return text/html and are therefore also reported as empty.
+Finding an empty content type in your analytics is common.
+Responses to redirect status codes (301/302) typically do not include content, so they have no content type.
+Similarly, many HTTP error responses, such as 403, do not return text/html and are also reported as empty.